In all geologic time, the responsibilities are on our generation ... including you ...

 Clementine 1 - Lunar Polar Ice Discovery

-Clementine 1 was a low budget probe built by the US Department of Defense's Ballistic Missile Defense Organization (BMDO) and launched in 1994.
+Clementine 1 was a low budget probe funded by the US Department of Defense's Ballistic Missile Defense Organization (BMDO) and launched in 1994.
 It became the first probe to discover ice at the lunar probes, and had great influence in the funding of subsequent NASA probes to further analyze the lunar polar craters.

 Clementine 1 entered a polar orbit around the Moon in order to map its entire surface, both visually and spectrally to get a general assessment of the Moon's minerology.
 Clementine 1 orbited the Moon for more than two months, totaling over 300 orbits, from February 19 to May 5, 1994.
 Clementine 1 left lunar orbit to rendezvous with near Earth asteroid 1620 Geographos, but a computer malfunction caused the spacecraft to fail before the asteroid rendezvous mission could get underway.